We’re here to help

 Prior to 1 July 2022, financial hardship arrangements were not included in the information allowed on customer’s credit reports.
 As such, a customer’s credit report might have shown that they have missed repayments during a hardship arrangement, even if those missed or reduced payments were agreed as part of a financial hardship arrangement with their lender.
 Alternatively, some lenders ceased reporting a customer’s repayment history during a financial hardship arrangement.
 The lack of consistency across lenders led to confusion for customers and banks alike.

-From 1 July 2022, the credit reporting system will be much clearer, with the introduction of “financial hardship information”.
+From 1 July 2022, the credit reporting system has been clearer, with the introduction of “financial hardship information”.
 If you agree to a financial hardship arrangement with your bank, your credit report will show that you have made your repayments on time for the period of the arrangement.
 This is provided you meet the terms of the financial hardship arrangement agreed with your bank.

 Your credit report will also include information that indicates you are in a financial hardship arrangement.
 This information will stay on your credit report for one year and then disappear.
 Your credit report will not include the reason for your financial hardship arrangement.